ashleykinard/samples/README.md

 * [Markdown](GuidetotheManage2API)
 * [PDF](GuidetotheManage2API.pdf)

 This document describes the Manage2 API and its usage.
+This document required me to perform a substantial overhaul from its previous iteration on our old Confluence-based documentation.

 ### Manage2 API documentation